 So, I turned down the offer and went onto the next step.
 Which is another offer to upgrade?
 But we find out a bit more.
 It talks about cryptocurrency.
 The person is going to give me $30,000 in cryptocurrency to use on a calendar basis to earn money.

 But it’s not free at all because it will cost you another $147 to receive the millionaire cryptocurrency coins calendar.

 Just a few days ago it was announced that Mark Zuckerberg is setting into motion to make all transactions on Facebook cryptocurrency by the year 2020.
 I can’t help but think that The Great Heist is playing off of the fear about cryptocurrency to make big bucks for himself with this scam.

 Here is a quote about cryptocurrency;

 “Virtual currencies, perhaps most notably Bitcoin, have captured the imagination of some, struck fear among others, and confused the heck out of the rest of us.” – Thomas Carper, US-Senator

 Back To The Great Heist Offer

-Once again I said no to the cryptocurrency millionaire calendar upgrade which took me to next upgrade for $97 a one time fee for the Heist eCommerce Profiteers Society.
+Once again as I continued my review, I said no to the cryptocurrency millionaire calendar upgrade which took me to next upgrade for $97 a one time fee for the Heist eCommerce Profiteers Society.